paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-041-national-nuclear-security-administration.md

 (2) The term “nuclear weapons production facility” means any of the following:

-  (A) The Kansas City Plant, Kansas City, Missouri.
+  (A) The Kansas City National Security Campus, Kansas City, Missouri.

   (B) The Pantex Plant, Amarillo, Texas.